Smol Slime

 6-side

-command in console.
-(At the moment, there is no button press combination to start this calibration.) - Follow the console log on rotating sides on a flat surface.
+command in the console.
+(Currently, there is no button combination available to initiate this calibration.) - Follow the console log while rotating the sides on a flat surface.
 Leave the cable side for last.

-- When prompted for the last side, unplug your USB cable and place the side with the USB port onto the flat surface.
+- When prompted for the final side, disconnect your USB cable and position the side with the USB port on a flat surface.

-- Wait a bit until calibration is complete.
+- Wait a moment until the calibration is complete.

-- If your Receiver needs firmware updated, do this first.
+- If your receiver requires a firmware update, please do this first.

 - Select your Receiver from the Device list.